As more people become eligible to get vaccinated in the region, supply of vaccine remains an issue

 “The criticism is totally understandable,” he said, referring to provider and public complaints about incomplete data.
 “We don’t have a lot of clarity right now about exactly how many doses have been administered.”

-In Maryland, 314,861 of the 702,375 doses allocated to the state were administered as of Friday, a fraction of the number needed to cover eligible groups.
+In Maryland, 314,861 of the 702,375 doses allocated to the state had been administered as of Friday, a fraction of the number needed to cover eligible groups.

 The state will move to Phase 1C on Monday, expanding eligibility from health-care workers, first responders, people 75 and older and teachers, to adults 65 and older and essential workers in agriculture, manufacturing and the Postal Service.

-Note: Correction: This article has been updated to correct the name of Thalia Assuras.